my-carla/sumo/docs/web/docs/FAQ.md

 ### [osmWebWizard.py](Tools/Import/OSM.md#osmWebWizard.py) fails to generate Scenario on Windows 10

 This can happen with an outdated version of python 2.7.
-Updating to 2.715 (64bit) has been reported as fixing this problem.
+Updating to 2.7.15 (64bit) has been reported as fixing this problem.

+Also have a look at the output in the shell window that opens.
+If it reports missing or outdated SSL certificates try: `pip install certifi`.

+### [osmWebWizard.py](Tools/Import/OSM.md#osmWebWizard.py) fails to load the browser page on Linux

+This happens when you are using a version of Firefox that was installed from a [snap package](https://en.wikipedia.org/wiki/Snap_(software)) (Which is the default since Ubuntu 22.04).
+As a work-around you can [install a .deb package](https://askubuntu.com/questions/1399383/how-to-install-firefox-as-a-traditional-deb-package-without-snap-in-ubuntu-22).

 ## (Communication) Network Simulators